nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 All Pointers begin life with a status of current.
 From there it is possible to move into a superseded state or to an entered-in-error state.

 Once in a superseded state, or an entered-in-error state, the Pointer cannot transition anywhere else.
 One cannot build a chain of Pointers on top of a Pointer whose status is entered-in-error, or a Pointer which has already been superseded.
 Only the current Pointer can be used in this way by superseding it and replacing it with a new version that becomes the current Pointer.
-See the Pointer status transition: worked examples section that details how to the NRL allows a Provider to transition the status of their Pointers.
+See the Pointer status transition: worked examples section that details how the NRL allows a Provider to transition the status of their Pointers.

 ## Pointer status: making transitions ##